jlcanovas/vocareum-helper/README.md

 # The script `vc.py`

 This is the main script.
 The script currently has four main working modes: `list`, `init`, `download` and `upload`.

+The standard usage of the script is:

+1. List the available courses with the `list` mode.
+2. Initialize the course with the `init` mode.
+3. Work on the files in the `TARGET_FOLDER` folder.
+Perform `download` and `upload` operations as needed.

 We explain how to use each mode in the following.

 ## `list` mode